This article will briefly examine the various media available for lawyer advertising, including TV, Radio, Billboards

 Lawyer directories on the Internet can be a good source to obtain clients.
-Internet searches are replacing the need for yellow page telephone books and may even eliminate them in the years to come.
-All the major yellow page telephone but companies have established a presence on the Internet.
+Internet searches are replacing the need for yellow-page telephone books and may even eliminate them in the years to come.
+All the major yellow page telephone companies have established a presence on the Internet.
 Since the cost of establishing an Internet directory is a tiny fraction of the cost of publishing a telephone book, listings on the Internet should be considerably less expensive.
-The problem with spending much money for advertising on the Internet is that there are thousands of lawyer web sites and hundreds of lawyer directory web sites each with many lawyers listed.
-The chance that someone will find you on the web site and call you is slim.
+The problem with spending much money on advertising on the Internet is that there are thousands of lawyer websites and hundreds of lawyer directory websites, each with many lawyers listed.
+The chance that someone will find you on the website and call you is slim.
 Additionally, clients with more serious injuries are usually in a hospital bed or in bed at home without easy access to a computer and will call a lawyer they see on TV.

-Web sites are valuable as an online brochure in every law firm should have a professionally designed web site, but since there are thousands of lawyer web sites, don’t expect your web site to bring in a lot of clients.
-In fact, don’t even expect that anyone will find your web site when searching for a lawyer unless you retain a search engine optimization (SEO) firm.
-A note of caution, if you retain an SEO firm, make sure that your web site designer doesn’t overwrite the work they do.
-For this reason, it may be best to use the same firm for both web site design and SEO.
-If you’re seriously interested in having people find you on the Internet, in addition to having a web site, you should also seriously consider having a blog.
-Blogs turn up in search engine results much better than traditional web sites due to the fact that content is continually added.
+Websites are valuable as online brochures.
+Every law firm should have a professionally designed website, but since there are thousands of lawyer websites, don’t expect your website to bring in a lot of clients.
+In fact, don’t even expect that anyone will find your website when searching for a lawyer unless you retain a search engine optimization (SEO) firm.
+A note of caution, if you retain an SEO firm, make sure that your website designer doesn’t overwrite the work they do.
+For this reason, it may be best to use the same firm for both website design and SEO.
+If you’re seriously interested in having people find you on the Internet, in addition to having a website, you should also seriously consider having a blog.
+Blogs turn up in search engine results much better than traditional websites due to the fact that content is continually added.